geoserver/geoserver/doc/en/developer/source/quickstart/intellij.rst

 .. note::

-   If you already have a server running on localhost:8080 see the :ref:`eclipse_guide` for instructions on changing to a different port.
+   If there's a server running on localhost:8080 please check the :ref:`eclipse_guide` for instructions on changing to a different port.

 Run GeoServer with Extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The above instructions assume you want to run GeoServer without any extensions enabled.
-In cases where you do need certain extensions, the ``web-app`` module declares a number of profiles that will enable specific extensions when running ``Start``.
-To enable an extension, open the ``Maven Projects`` tool and select the profile(s) you want to enable.
+The above instructions assume running GeoServer without any extensions enabled.
+In cases where certain extensions are needed, the ``web-app`` module declares a number of profiles that will enable specific extensions when running ``Start``.
+To enable an extension, open the ``Maven Projects`` tool and select the profile(s) to enable.

    .. image:: img/intellij_run_profile.png
       :width: 600